naveenkumarbaraker/mp2/README.md

 ```
 ### 3.4.8 The workers File

 We should list all worker hostnames or IP addresses in the etc/hadoop/workers file, one per line.
-Therefore, the last step is to edit the file and add the private IP addresses of the three worker nodes to the file.
+Therefore, the last step is to edit the file and add the private IP addresses of the 2 worker nodes to the file.
 ```
 $ nano hadoop-3.3.6/etc/hadoop/workers
 ```